morgans3/cdk_spa_deployment/README.md

 - In AWS Secrets Manager, you should have a secret called "github" that has a key/value pair of `{ "oauthToken": "YOURAUTHKEYFROMGITHUB" }`
 - In GitHub, ensure that you have created a key with admin:repo_hook and repo permissions selected.
 The Personal Access token can be checked here: https://github.com/settings/tokens
-- That your repository has a branch called "main".
-If your branch is called by another name, change the branch name in the GitHubSourceAction in lib/cdk-stack.ts